Control Coyotes On Your Deer Property

 THE ALTERNATIVE FOOD SOURCE

 This method of controlling coyote populations is a fairly new concept.
-At first glance it seems like an easy solution to your coyote population problem.
+At first glance, it seems like an easy solution to your coyote population problem.
 Just make it easier for them to get other food sources and it should make them less likely to search out fawns.
 Right?
 Maybe not.
 There are three outcomes that could occur if you implement this management strategy.
-The first is that managing for other species and providing alternative food sources like mice, rabbits, snakes, and grassland birds will allow coyotes to prey on other species instead of fawns, but this strategy will just support and attract more coyotes to your deer hunting property.
+The first is that managing other species and providing alternative food sources like mice, rabbits, snakes, and grassland birds.
+This will allow coyotes to prey on other species instead of fawns.
+However, this strategy will just support and attract more coyotes to your deer hunting property.
 Coyotes prefer fawns for the nutritional value they get versus the time spent searching.
-In a broad sense they would prefer fawns because they get more bang for their buck.
+In a broad sense, they would prefer fawns because they get more bang for their buck.
 The number of studies regarding this topic still remains small.
-The conclusion thus far is fairly simple, coyotes are opportunist.
+The conclusion thus far is fairly simple, coyotes are opportunists.
 It was stated earlier that coyotes will eat whatever’s easiest.
 If that’s fawns in the spring then that’s what they’ll eat.
-At this point the alternative food source option remains fairly neutral.
+At this point, the alternative food source option remains fairly neutral.
 It may provide some buffering capabilities that can help fawn survival, but it might also have no impact at all.

-Coyote population control remains fairly complicated with many potential solutions and there is no doubt that coyotes eat fawns, but to what extent this has on deer on your hunting property is individually based.
+Coyote control on your deer property remains fairly complicated.
+There is no doubt that coyotes eat fawns, but to what extent this has on deer on your hunting property is individually based.
 The key to coyote population control for your deer hunting property is active management.
 Most hunters today run trail cameras almost year-round.
 Use those pictures to your advantage.
 When you’ve created your list of hit list bucks, take a few moments to look at the deer’s health.
 If you need a way to control coyotes on your deer property these simple steps will help.
 Don’t harvest as many does and provide better fawning cover can help.
 As far as other methods, hunting should most likely be replaced by trapping whenever possible.
 Managing for alternative food sources may not have much of an effect.
 Predators like coyotes are part of the ecosystem and have an important role in it.
 The most important coyote management tool is to stay active in the management of the whitetails on your property.
 If you do this you should be able to have happy and healthy deer for years to come.